French forces in Afghanistan: Mission

-French forces supported anti-drug operations, though destruction of opium fields and capture of dealers is not part of their mission.
+French forces also supported anti-drug operations.
 When prisoners were captured during combat, they were surrendered to Afghan authorities.

 History

 The attacks of 11 September 2001, triggered Article 5 of the NATO treaty, stating that an attack against any member would be regarded as a direct attack on all parties.
 Although France was not bound by this clause, it pledged armed forces at the side of its allies.